This is Eleanor.

 I work in a field completely unrelated to my degree(s), and, like everyone my age, I'm still figuring out how to be an adult.
 My awesome husband and I (both American) moved to Scotland from the US in mid-2013 and are forever acclimating to life in a different country, our favourite adventure yet.
 Most of all, I love to cook, and I love to eat.
 Since moving to Scotland, I've spent a lot more time in the kitchen, inventing, testing, and perfecting new recipes.

 I was almost 6 years old when my grandmother died.
 I've grown up hearing stories about her, but even the stories become cloudy over time, and I forget more of them each year.
-In the past two years, Eleanor's two best friends, my great-aunts, passed away.
+In the past few years, Eleanor's two best friends, my great-aunts, passed away.
 With their deaths, the number of people who knew Eleanor well has dwindled to almost zero.

 Eleanor wasn't always a gravel-voiced grandmother.
 She was a mother, a newlywed, a fiance, a flapper, and a kid once, too.
-She was born during the Roaring Twenties, lived through the Great Depression, worked in an airplane factory during World War II, and married a sailor before the war was over.
+She was born in Brooklyn during the Roaring Twenties, lived through the Great Depression, worked in an airplane factory during World War II, and married a sailor before the war was over.
 She had enough hardships for a dozen people during her life, and she made a mean sauerbraten.
 This is what I know about her.
 What I don't know could fill a book.

 I believe cooking can teach you a lot about someone: do they follow directions, or take chances?
 Do they do it for the sake of cooking, or because they have to have something to serve their family for dinner?
 Do they have a sweet tooth?
 Do they enjoy the basics, or are they excited to try out new and complicated dishes?